 - kosher salt and freshly cracked black pepper

 - Combine all the ingredients in a high powered blender and blend for 60 seconds until very smooth.
 Taste and adjust salt and pepper as needed.
 Serve immediately.
 Or you can refrigerate the vinaigrette for up to 5 days.

 - Thread about 6 shrimp on each of the soaked wooden skewers and set them on a large plate of cutting board while skewering the rest.

 - Drizzle about 1/3 of the vinaigrette over the skewered shrimp along with the juice of the lemon, red pepper flakes and some salt and pepper.
 Set the shrimp aside to marinate for about 10-20 minutes while you prepare your grill.

 - Arrange the thick slices of bread on a large platter and drizzle liberally with olive oil.

-- Serve the shrimp and bread with the remaining cilantro walnut pesto sauce and extra lemon wedges as needed.
+- Serve the shrimp and bread with the remaining cilantro vinaigrette and grilled lemon halves.

 I like to grilled some extra lemons too!
 Just halve the lemons, throw them on the grill until they get some nice charred markets and then remove them for later!

 I am so excited you are making one of my recipes and I would love to see how it turns out.
 Make sure to share it on instagram and tag me @whatsgabycookin so I can see your masterpiece!